 Rehearsal – Student’s learn about and rehearse their chosen selection.

 Registration – Solo & Ensemble registration is completed online by teachers from WSMA member schools.
-Solo & Ensemble registration is in MyCenter under “District Festival”
+Solo & Ensemble registration is completed in the Festival App.

 At Festival –